 – Improved employee morale

 For further information on setting up a registered apprenticeship program, contact your local U.S. Department of Labor or state Department of Labor consultant.
-To order materials and start your program, call a TPC Training Solutions Consultant today at 800-837-8872.
+To order materials and start your program, contact us today.

 Title 29 of the Code of Federal Regulations, Part 30, requires that all Bureau of Apprenticeship approved training programs be non-discriminatory, as defined by the 1964 Civil Rights Act, and by the Equal Opportunities Commission (EEOC) and the Office of Federal Contract Compliance (OFCC).